 Skywatchers in the northern U.S. or Canada sometimes say wistfully that they’ve never seen the zodiacal light.
 On the other hand, sometimes the camera will pick up faint objects that the eye can’t see.
 And we had reports of the zodiacal light from those at northerly latitudes.

 You definitely do need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
 Remember, the zodiacal light is a pyramid-shaped glow in the west after dark.
 It’s even “milkier” in appearance than the starlit trail of the summer Milky Way.
 It’s most visible after dusk at this time of year because (as seen from the Northern Hemisphere) the ecliptic – or path of the sun, moon, and planets – stands nearly straight up with respect to the horizon after the sun sets in February and March.

 The zodiacal light can be seen for up to an hour after dusk.
 Unlike twilight dusk, though, there’s no rosy color to the zodiacal light.
 The reddish skies at dusk and dawn are caused by Earth’s atmosphere, and the zodiacal light originates far outside our atmosphere.
 When you see the zodiacal light, you are looking edgewise into the plane of our own solar system.
 The zodiacal light is actually sunlight reflecting off dust particles that move in the same plane as Earth and the other planets orbiting our sun.

-Remember, if you live in the Southern Hemisphere, your early spring months (August, September, October) are the best time for you to see the zodiacal light in the evening.
+Remember, if you live in the Southern Hemisphere, your late winter/early spring months (August, September, October) are the best time for you to see the zodiacal light in the evening.
 Right now (February, March, April), you should be looking for the zodiacal light before dawn.